 Blennies are known to harass fish that look similar to them, so it’s best not to house different types of blennies together, as they all tend to have a similar shape and size.
 This is especially true when tailspot blennies are involved because they are a very timid species and are easily spooked.

-What fish are good tank mate for tailspot blennies?
+What fish are good tank mates for tailspot blennies?

 Tailspot blennies are very peaceful with other species of fish and can make great community aquarium fish.
 A couple of fish we can suggest you can keep safely with them are clownfish, Pink margin wrasse, Mimic Saddle Filefish and Longhorn cowfish.